 If you’re only asking for one or two items (such as in a newsletter email signup or a login form), you can use the placeholder text as your label to save space.
 But remember, that placeholder text disappears as soon as the user clicks within the field and people tend to lose track of what they’re doing.
 Listing your form labels above the fields makes sure they’re always visible, and is generally better for responsive design.

-- Form field length
+- Consider form field length

 The length of your text form fields should match the length of the answer.
 This helps provide a hint to the type of answer you’re looking for, and avoids any confusion from fields that are too short or way too long.